 So what constitutes “too much”?
 The question, like all judgments of goodness, relies on something missing from the conversations thus far: the nature of the rational warrant we use to legitimate the polity (see “Foundations of the Law: An Appetizer”).
 If we embrace a social contract justification, the limits of freedom are likely to be spelled out in the constitution that establishes the polity.
 This is a defective foundation for government sourced in a moment of epistemological crisis that grossly distorted the available options (see “Why Invent a Social Contract?“).
 If we embrace a functional natural law basis for government, finding the warrant for the state in our needs, we find liberty and equality engaged not in a fight to the death but in a kind of endless dance in which each side must know the right steps (see “Functional Natural Law and the Legality of Human Rights”).
 Put another way, the liberty/equality contest must be a zero-sum game, but its objective must be to maximize each person’s efforts to fulfill her needs, including those that only the state may secure.
-The changing balance of equality and liberty is a see-saw balanced on the fulcrum of justice, defined as “to each her due.”
+The changing balance of equality and liberty is a see-saw set upon the fulcrum of justice, defined as “to each her due.”
 Too much liberty destroys the conditions of equality that allow all to meet their needs and ultimately will destroy liberty as well, at least as exercised in a civil society.
 Too much equality stifles the liberty necessary for all to seek the satisfaction of their needs.

 So how finely must this see-saw be balanced?
 How do we know when it is right?
 Why can’t we simply fix the thing in that position once we find it so that all members of the polity maximize the satisfaction of their needs?
 The obvious impossibility of accomplishing that ideal in the flux of circumstance leads to its mirroring question.
 In a heterogeneous culture composed of many sub-cultures pursuing manifold desires, how could any political mechanism possibly satisfy its designed function?